kuba2k2/kuba2k2/posts/iptv-reverse-engineering/part-3/index.md

 Oddly - the device could still boot with all of `optee`, `armfw`, `loader1` and `loader2` erased (it would restore the first two from somewhere, presumably `hlcode`).
 When `hlcode` was also cleared, it entered a quick bootloop; no splash image was then observed.

 (*) The `serial` partition with everything erased, except for the partition table, would allow the device to boot.
 It would, however, show an **HDCP error message**.

+!!! info "EDIT (2025-04-09)"
+	While erasing random data might seem like a pretty pointless thing to do, it was actually really helpful.
+Knowing that the device can boot with a certain partition removed lets me know that it's not crucial for the process, which narrows down possible locations of certain binaries/images.*

 ## Understanding the loader image format